 Keep Logs or Folders of Job Contacts and Positions You’ve Applied for.

 Staying organized is the key to a successful job search.
 Keeping a log/folder of all the contacts you have made and a log/folder of individuals you plan to contact will help you stay organized.
-When applying to a whole school pile, you must keep them all straight.
+You must keep them all straight when applying to a whole school pile.

 It can be embarrassing to cold call the same school twice.